remobjects/docsgen/docs/GettingStarted.md

 ## Generating the output
 To build use the docsgen.exe with the parameter **build** from within the directory containing your file.

+## Docset

 # Server mode
 DocsGen also has a "server" mode.
 Instead of build, **serve** should be passed (--port can optionally be useed to override the default port, 4000).
 In this mode, any changes to the files will automatically update what can be seen in the browser after a refresh.

+## Edit mode

+When in serve mode --edit can be used to allow "online editing", which enables an Edit button on each page that lets you change the page.
+Edit mode does live updates of all (open) pages when changes are applied to the file.

+Inside edit mode 4 new virtual pages show up in the tree:

+* **review status**: Shows the value of the "reviewstatus" property of each page, grouped by status.
+* **flags**: Splits any comma seperated "flags" property in a file and groups then by flag.
+* **keywords**: Splits any comma seperated "keywords" property in a file and groups then by flag.
+* **missing**: Shows missing files and the documents that reference them.